Industrial Energy Disaggregation with Digital Twin-generated Dataset and Efficient Data Augmentation: Related Work

-Machine learning (ML) methods, including classical Support Vector Machines and Decision Trees \cite{7409513}, have been tried for NILM, but recent work favors Deep Neural Networks (DNNs) due to their capacity to capture complex dependencies and achieve superior disaggregation accuracy \cite{verma2021comprehensive}.
-Despite these advantages, DNNs are data-intensive and demand substantial labeled data—often impractical in industrial environments marked by limited data availability, privacy concerns, and heterogeneous equipment \cite{yan2023review}.
+Classical ML methods, such as SVMs and Decision Trees \cite{7409513}, have been applied to NILM, but Deep Neural Networks (DNNs) are preferred for their accuracy \cite{verma2021comprehensive}.
+However, DNNs require large labeled datasets, which are challenging to obtain in industrial settings due to limited data, privacy issues, and diverse equipment \cite{yan2023review}.

 Data scarcity in industrial NILM settings is compounded by the strict confidentiality requirements of industrial processes, the unique operational schedules of each facility, and generally higher power levels than those seen in residential contexts \cite{10.1145/3447555.3464863, 9820770, angelis2022nilm}.
-To address the lack of annotated data, researchers have proposed DA strategies adapted from time-series analysis, such as slicing, warping, and scaling \cite{iglesias2023data}.
-However, these approaches must be applied cautiously to avoid introducing artifacts that misrepresent actual consumption behavior \cite{angelis2022nilm}.
+To address the lack of annotated data, researchers have proposed DA strategies adapted from time-series analysis. \newrebuttal{These include techniques like Random Scaling \cite{Delfosse2020DeepLA}, adding random noise (Jitter) \cite{Wan2024Nonintrusive}, temporal shifting (Shift) \cite{Wan2024Nonintrusive}, and modifications in the frequency domain (FreqDropout) \cite{Wan2024Nonintrusive}, as well as more specialized methods for NILM like Denton-Cholette Interpolation \cite{LeQuy2022Data} , OFFSETAUG \cite{Francou2023Expanding}, isolates appliance ’on’ activations and adds a random constant offset to the high-power portions of the signal, and InterUser \cite{Yang2025Intra}, creates new training samples by mixing appliance data from different facilities or ”users”.} However, these approaches must be applied cautiously to avoid introducing artifacts that misrepresent actual consumption behavior \cite{angelis2022nilm}.
 Moreover, many DA techniques have been tailored for residential appliances and do not directly generalize to continuously varying industrial loads \cite{9817461,100ffs32209}.

 Another avenue for expanding training resources is the use of Generative Adversarial Networks (GANs) \cite{9426917}, which can synthesize realistic consumption patterns.
 GAN-based solutions, however, often require large amounts of pre-existing data and computational power \cite{8720065}, presenting further barriers in resource-constrained industrial settings.